 The PDF document can now be accessed via your Files app.
 To locate the document that you saved, open Files App on your home screen.
 Go to the folder and it should be there for you to use.
 You can also use the Search box at the top of the files app to look for the file if you are not sure where you saved it.

 The other time saver is the ‘Recents’ button at the bottom of the Files app screen.
-Tapping on it will show you all the recent files that you were working with including ones that were recently saved into Files.
+Tap it to show all your recent files including ones that recently saved into Files.

 How To Download a Regular Safari Webpage to PDF

 No worries.
 You can convert any webpage in Safari into a PDF.
 In order to do so, click on the Share button at the bottom of the browser and scroll right on the available actions.

 Choose ‘Create New PDF’.
 It automatically converts the web page into a PDF when you tap on it and then you can use share button again to move it over to your Files App without any issues.

 At this time, iOS names your newly created pdf with the label Safari + a Date and Time Stamp.
 Save it for now to your Files App and then rename it when in the Files App.
 To rename, open Files and locate your newly saved pdf.
 Press and hold and select Rename.
 Update the Safari+Date/Time to your chosen name and press Done to save the new name.